blepabyte/canvasfs/README.md

 {
     "token": "XXXXXXXXXXXXXXXXXXXXXXX",
-    "domain": "https://canvas.auckland.ac.nz", // Replace with your institution's domain "mount_dir": "./remote", // Where you want the files to be available locally "cache_dir": "/mnt/storage/.canvas_fs" // Somewhere to cache files to avoid excessive re-downloading }
+    "domain": "https://canvas.auckland.ac.nz", // Replace with your institution's domain "mount_dir": "./remote", // An empty folder where files will be shown locally "cache_dir": "/mnt/storage/.canvas_fs" // Cache location on disk }
 ```